drvinceknight/unpeudemath/_posts/2015-09-05-picking-a-good-vainglory-jungler-with-game-theory-and-sagemath.md

 [Skye](http://www.vaingloryfire.com/vainglory/wiki/heroes/skye) as she was released pretty much at the same time as I was writing this post.)

-You can see the [JuPyTer
+You can see the [Jupyter
 notebook](https://github.com/drvinceknight/vainglory-analysis/blob/master/scrape_heroes.ipynb)
 which shows the code.
 The main technicality is that I only scraped guides from the front page for each hero.
 As I'll describe later, I ran my analysis taking